dart-lang/site-www/src/content/guides/packages.md

 In some situations, `dart pub get` does not retrieve the exact package versions locked in the `pubspec.lock` file:

-* If new dependencies are added to `pubspec.yaml` after the `pubspec.lock` file was last updated.
+* If new dependencies are added to or removed from `pubspec.yaml` after the `pubspec.lock` file was last updated.
 * If the locked version no longer exists in the package repository.
 * If you changed to a different version of the Dart SDK, and some packages are no longer compatible with that new version.

 In these cases `dart pub get` will:

-* Unlock as needed.
+* Unlock enough of the locked dependency versions that a resolution becomes possible.
-* Notify about any changes in the output.
+* Notify you about any dependency changes relative to the existing `pubspec.lock`.

 For example, after adding `retry: ^3.0.0` to your dependencies: